DyuthiVivek/MIPS_processer_design/README.md

 Observed that the pipelined processor executed the programs faster than the non-pipelined processor.

-## Contributers
+## Contributors

-1.Dyuthi Vivek
+1. Dyuthi Vivek
-2.PVS.Sukeerthi
+2. PVS.Sukeerthi